USF Logo

 Research Focus in the MetalloBiomolecule Interest Group (MBIG)

-Our research involves the use of spectroscopic methods, e.g., nuclear magnetic resonance (NMR), electron paramagnetic resonance (EPR and pulsed EPR), and electronic spectroscopies, kinetic and thermodynamic methods, and biochemical methods for the study of hydrolytic chemistry and for the studies of the structure and function of some metalloproteins, metallo-biomolecules, and synthetic model complexes.
+Our research involves the use of spectroscopic methods, especially paramagnetic nuclear magnetic resonance (NMR), electron paramagnetic resonance (EPR and pulsed EPR), and electronic spectroscopies, kinetic and thermodynamic methods, and biochemical methods for the study of hydrolytic chemistry and for the investigation of the structure-function correlations of some metalloproteins, metallopeptides, metalloantibiotics, and other metallo-biomolecules and synthetic model complexes.

 Hydrolysis is one of the most important chemical, biological, industrial, and environmental processes that is involved in novel synthesis, food processing, and biological digestion, regulation, and recycling, and degradation of pesticides and stockpiles of nerve agents.
 A number of Zn(II) enzymes are involved in various hydrolytic reactions, such as phosphoester and peptide hydrolysis.
 One common feature among these enzymes is the presence of a coordinated water molecule that is activated by the Zn(II) to a factor of >107 in terms of its pKa.
 A significant difference is the structures of the substrates.
 For example, the tetrahedral configuration of phosphoesters only resembles the gem-diolate transition state configuration of peptides formed upon nucleophilic attack at the scissile peptide bond by the Zn(II)-activated water molecule during hydrolysis.
 (However, we have recently discovered a unique "alternative catalysis" in which a phosphodiester is hydrolyzed at a remarkable rate by a di-Zn aminopeptidase from Streptomyces.
 See abstract.)